DJSAMSAM/samscorner/content/posts/Hello World.md

 which was more than my patience allowed the first **8 or so** times I typed that command in and created a new git repository.
 8 failed attempts at making this.

-But here we are, on the **9th** try, and there is actually something on the internet.
+But here we are, on the **9th** try, and something actually made it to the internet.
+It might be rough, a bit unfinished, forever under construction, but at least it hit the world wide web.

 **Look mom, I made something!**